The Anesthesia Gas Machine

 Devices which require wall outlet electrical power include:

 In electrical failure, loss of room illumination, mechanical ventilation and physiologic monitors are the principal problems.
-In general, current gas machines have battery backup sufficient for at least 30 minutes of operation- but perhaps (depending on the model) without patient monitors or mechanical ventilation.
-New flowmeters that are entirely electronic (e.g. Aisys, Perseus) require a backup pneumatic/mechanical flowmeter ("Alternate O2" flow control).
-Mechanical flowmeters with digital display of flows have a backup glass flow tube which indicates total fresh gas flow (Fabius GS, Apollo).
+In general, current gas machines have battery backup sufficient for 30 minutes of operation (or more)- but perhaps (depending on the model) without patient monitors or mechanical ventilation.
+For example, GE Aisys provides gas and vapor delivery and all monitors (oxygen, volume and pressure, gas monitoring) for at least 30 minutes if main electrical power is lost.
+New electronic gas mixers (e.g. Aisys, Perseus) require a backup pneumatic/mechanical flowmeter ("Alternate/ Emergency O2" flow control).
+Glass-tube flowmeters with digital display of flows often have a backup common gas outlet flow meter which indicates total fresh gas flow (Fabius GS, Apollo).

-New gas machines which retain mechanical needle valve-controlled flowmeters and traditional pneumatic variable bypass vaporizers (e.g. Apollo, Fabius GS, Aespire) have an advantage in that delivery of gases and agent can continue indefinitely- but how long do you want to continue surgery by flashlight, with anesthesia monitored by the five senses?
-The Aisys provides gas and vapor delivery and all monitors (oxygen, volume and pressure, gas monitoring) for at least 30 minutes if main electrical power is lost.
+New gas machines which retain pneumatic-mechanical (knob needle valve & glass tube) flowmeters and traditional variable bypass vaporizers (e.g. Aespire, Aestiva, Penlon/Paragon) have an advantage in that delivery of gases and agent can continue indefinitely- but how long do you want to continue surgery by flashlight, with anesthesia monitored by the five senses?

 It remains critical to understand and anticipate how each particular anesthesia gas machine type functions (what parts and for how long) when main electrical power is lost.
 The best place to find this information is in the operator's manual.
-Also see the excellent article, How do I prepare for OR power failure? from APSF Newsletter 2016.
+Also see the excellent article, How do I prepare for OR power failure? from the APSF Newsletter (2016).

 For a crossover, one must